agile-students-fall2025/4-final-random_grandeeism/back-end/README.md

 # Fieldnotes Back-End

-Express.js REST API for the Fieldnotes read-it-later application.
+Express.js REST API for the Fieldnotes read-it-later application with JWT authentication and MongoDB Atlas integration.

 ## 📚 Documentation & Guidelines